Be Mine: Dealing With Possessiveness in a Relationship

 There are many subtle and not-so-subtle ways people attempt to control relationship partners as a means to calm their own emotions.
-Yet, feeling connected to someone doesn’t mean it is okay to act entitled, or to exert power over them.
+Yet feeling connected to someone doesn’t mean it's okay to act entitled or to exert power over them.
 In fact, attempts to exercise power over our partners actually serve to reduce and diminish our own attraction to them.
 When we try to control someone close to us, we limit them in ways that make them less themselves.
 We want our partners (and ourselves for that matter) to be fulfilled, well-rounded individuals who are fully alive.
 When we make our partner feel guilty for choosing to spend time with friends, for example, we actually shrink their world.
 We should always aim to grow each other’s worlds rather than restrict them.
 Otherwise, we take the air and life out of the relationship.
-It’s no surprise that studies have shown that jealousy and surveillance behaviors we often associate with possessiveness lead to relationship dissatisfaction and destructive behavior.
+It’s no surprise studies have shown that jealousy and surveillance behaviors we often associate with possessiveness lead to relationship dissatisfaction and destructive behavior.

 Most of us have some degree of fear and insecurity surrounding our close relationships.
-These feelings can spring from deeper struggles we have with trust, low self-esteem, fears of rejection, loss or intimacy itself.
+These feelings can spring from deeper struggles we have with trust, low self-esteem, fears of rejection, or loss or intimacy itself.
 These deep-seated emotions can lead to a desire to control.
 Instead of exploring where these feelings come from, we tend to project them onto our partner and start acting out controlling behaviors that we hope will alleviate these painful feelings.

 For example, we may on some core level feel unlovable or like no one would ever choose us.
 This negative self-concept can lead us to act out all kinds of jealous or insecure behaviors with our partner.
 We may start giving them the cold shoulder in hopes they’ll show interest in our feelings.
 We may act victimized and wounded by any comment or action that we can construe as disregarding or rejecting.
 We may outright scold our partner or make rules about where they can and can’t go, what they can and can’t do.
 All of these behavior patterns have a lot more to do with us than our partner.
 And most of them have deep roots in our past.